 As the Kidokinetics brand continues growing, Wide Open Tech is working closely to offer system enhancements, technical support, SEO, website content updates, and social media content strategy to the company on an ongoing basis.

 If you’re needing help with your website, software, or marketing this year, start planning your project with Wide Open Tech by going here.

-With over 7 years of experience in marketing and creative writing, Mel keeps his finger on the pulse of online trends and leverages storytelling as the driving force that sways the modern consumer into a loyal fan.
+With 9+ years of experience in marketing and creative writing, Mel keeps his finger on the pulse of online trends and leverages storytelling as the driving force that sways the modern consumer into a loyal fan.
 He's worked with national brands like Audioengine USA, Kidokinetics, and Boardworks Education on marketing, design, and content writing efforts.
 With a bachelor’s in creative writing and journalism, the art of storytelling takes a front seat to all marketing efforts.
-Mel has written for encore magazine, Lumina News, and countless blogs for brands of all industries.
+Mel has written for encore magazine, Lumina News, and Writer's Hive Media.

 Brett Lanier, president of Isosceles Pharmaceuticals, shares his top tech and info picks....

 Morgan Milne said he’s dedicated to providing quality produce for the community to enjoy, and his farm, Red Beard Farms, is already making s...